SymfonyTest/symfony-bundle-test/README.md

 **Test if your bundle is compatible with different Symfony versions**

-When you want to make sure that your bundle works with different versions of Symfony you need to create a custom `AppKernel` and load your bundle and configuration.
+When you want to make sure that your bundle works with different versions of Symfony you need to create a custom `TestKernel` and load your bundle and configuration.

 Using this bundle test together with Matthias Nobacks's [SymfonyDependencyInjectionTest](https://github.com/SymfonyTest/SymfonyDependencyInjectionTest)